Cabrillo Log Hints

 ° Verify that the logging program`s setup follows the contest rules.

 ° Check the UTC time - using the wrong UTC offset can cause invalid QSOs (outside the contest period) or will cause cross-checking errors that can result in NIL.

 ° Verify that the logging program`s time field is 4 digits in the 1234 format, not 12:34 - an invalid UTC time for sure.
-5 digits will no doubt push the other columns to the right by 1 place.
+5 characters could push the other columns to the right by 1 place.

 ° When operating portable, use a dash or underscore in place of the slash in the logger`s setup screen.
 However, keep in mind you cannot use macros that send <yourCall> - enter your portable callsign into an F-key memory as text instead.
 After writing the Cabrillo, change the OPERATOR: field as necessary.
 Then make sure your callsign uses the slash in the rest of the log.